5 Tips to Sell Your Home for the Most Money This Fall

 2) Set an Appropriate Selling Price

 You need to remember that the current market helps set your selling price.
 As much as you would like to set your price to the amount of money you want to make, that’s not the way things go.
 If you price your home too high, people won’t give your house a chance.
 If you price your home too low, you can diminish the value and sell yourself short.
 It is best to price your home more aggressively so that you attract an abundance of home buyers who end up competing for the home.
 Motivated sellers attract motivated buyers.
 In addition, if you do receive an offer in the first week that is less than you hoped, think twice before you deny it.
-There is always room to negotiate.
+There is always room to counter-offer and negotiate.

 3) Accommodate Earlier Requests for Showings